To see from up close a UNESCO World Heritage Site, the Archaeological Site of Philippi.

 For the productions of ancient drama at the Philippi Festival and for Cosmopolis, the largest ethnic festival in Greece, as well as for the concerts, dance, theatre and visual arts exhibitions, and for the traditional festivals and customs of the region!

 To follow in the steps of the Apostle Paul, in the first European town that he visited to preach the word of Christ.

 To discover the Baptistery and the River Zygaktis, where the Apostle Paul baptised Lydia of Thyatira, the first European Christian.

 To visit the museums, monuments and sights, witnesses to the town’s great history and multiculturalism!

 To discover the Balkan “Mecca of Tobacco” in the first Tobacco Museum in Greece and wander through the tobacco warehouses that adorn the town centre.

 To travel through its contemporary history, by discovering the exceptionally beautiful architecture of Kyprou Street.

-Because it is a gift of nature, with alternative excursions into its mountain range as well as to Pangaio and Nestos and to villages with picturesque footpaths, dense forests, waterfalls and stone bridges, with rare plants and an amazing variety of landscapes.
+Because it is a gift of nature, with alternative excursions into its mountain range as well as to Pangaio and Nestos and to villages with picturesque footpaths, dense forests, waterfalls and stone bridge and an unique variety of landscapes.

-To discover tavernas by the waves, with wonderful seafood and fish menus, and to sample Mediterranean cuisine – filled with local delicacies, fresh fruit, traditional sweets, aromatic tsipouro and select wines!
+To discover taverns by the sea, with wonderful seafood and fish menus, and to sample Mediterranean cuisine – filled with local delicacies, fresh fruit, traditional sweets, aromatic tsipouro and select wines!